-- IE3 = premium efficiency.
+- IE3 = premium efficiency;

-Regulation (EC) No 640/2009 sets out the minimum requirements for eco-design for electric motors and the use of speed control; the three-phase asynchronous motors of 50 Hz and 60Hz are fitted with a cage rotor and a single speed with the following characteristics:
+Regulation (EC) No. 640/2009 indicates the minimum eco-design requirements for electric motors and the use of speed control; the regulation includes three-phase asynchronous motors at 50 Hz and 60Hz, with cage rotor and one speed with the following characteristics:

-- Rated voltage up to 1000 V;
+- Rated voltage between 50V and 1000 V;

 - 2, 4 and 6 poles;

-- For continuous service (S1).
+- For continuous duty.